 - Chipped or cracked tooth

-How to help prevent the need for root canals
+How can I prevent the need for a root canal?

-Though your dentist will make every effort to help make sure you don't feel pain after or during a root canal we haven't met anyone who enjoys having them done.
+Your dentist will absolutely make every effort to ensure you don't feel pain after a root canal (or during the procedure), we haven't met anyone who loves getting them.
 If you take proper care of your teeth at home between dental appointments, you can prevent the need for a root canal procedure.

 - Practice good oral hygiene by brushing and flossing twice daily, or as prescribed by your dentist.
 No matter how tired or busy you may be, don't forget this step.